Dr Antonio Forte

 Biography

-Dr Antonio Elia Forte has been a Lecturer (equivalent of US Assistant Professor) in Engineering at King's College London since the autumn of 2021, where he leads the Reconfigurable and Adaptive Designs Lab (RADlab).
-The group is composed of 8 PhD students (1st supervisor of 4 of them) and 2 UG research students (funded through 2 KCL Undergraduate Research Fellowships).
+Dr Antonio Elia Forte is currently a Senior Lecturer in Engineering at King's College London (since fall 2021), where he leads the Reconfigurable and Adaptive Designs Lab (RADlab).
 He is also Associate in Materials Science and Mechanical Engineering at Harvard Univeristy and Visiting Researcher at Imperial College London.

-He is recipient of the Global Marie Sklodowska-Curie Fellowship (PI, top 1% of ~10K submitted), the EPSRC Impact Accelerator Award (PI), the MRC Impact Accelerator fund (Co-I), and the NMES Teaching Award, among other prizes and recognitions, (NMES Enterprise & Engagement fund (PI), King's Artists Residency fund (Co-I), EPSRC Institutional Sponsorship Grant (Co-I), Regione Puglia "Principi Attivi" Grant (PI), Puglia Sound Export Award, Unisalento SOLAR Fellowship, WSS Award, European Commission Seal of Excellence, etc).
+He is recipient of the UKRI Future Leaders Fellowship (PI), Global Marie Sklodowska-Curie Fellowship (PI, top 1% of ~10K submitted), the EPSRC Impact Accelerator Award (PI), the MRC Impact Accelerator fund (Co-I), and the NMES Teaching Award, among other prizes and recognitions, (NMES Enterprise & Engagement fund (PI), King's Artists Residency fund (Co-I), EPSRC Institutional Sponsorship Grant (Co-I), Regione Puglia "Principi Attivi" Grant (PI), Puglia Sound Export Award, Unisalento SOLAR Fellowship, WSS Award, European Commission Seal of Excellence, etc).

-Antonio has expertise in computational modelling and has developed Finite Element Models for numerous applications (e.g., 15, 16, 17, 18) and contributed to the development of Reduced Order Models in various works (e.g., 19, 20).
+Dr Forte has expertise in computational modelling and has developed Finite Element Models for numerous applications (e.g., 15, 16, 17, 18) and contributed to the development of Reduced Order Models in various works (e.g., 19, 20).
 Additionally, he has experimental expertise in soft material characterisation (e.g., 21, 22, 23), the design and synthesis of novel materials (e.g., 24, 25, 26), and the development of new experimental rigs for 3D printing (e.g., 27, 28).
-The CH hydrogel, developed during his PhD studies, was the seed that gave birth to a successful UK start-up (Organa Technology), which produces highly accurate organ phantoms for medical device companies and surgical training centres.

 As his research is immediately applicable to automation, Dr Forte has been involved in the design and manufacturing of novel inflatable robotic systems (e.g., 29, 30), intelligent mechanical valves (31) and snapping origami modules (32), which are all electronic-free.
 Such devices hold great potential for application in non-conventional environments, such as MRI facilities and space.